Zarcka/something/README.md

 - [] Make Ash pay for the emotional damage I got for looking at this artwork:
 ![Sayu's birthday art](https://cdn.discordapp.com/attachments/933943929643098142/1033480376989003876/Untitled2192_20221011124806.png)
 - [] Use the money I got from making Ash pay to commission them to get a cute drawing
-- [] Remove all these dumbs notes and extras, this is a serious project Zarcka
+- [x] Remove all these dumbs notes and extras, this is a serious project Zarcka (consider this done - screepy)
 - [] Buy pain killers, I am in pain
 - [] Kidnap Ash's cats
 - [] Placeholder Task